 Due to the evolving COVID-19 situation in Montana, all Montana Department of Labor & Industry offices are closed to the public to protect the health and safety of our clients and staff.
 Our services are available through remote delivery.
 We are available to assist customers through our online public portal at EBIZ.MT.GOV/POL (Professional and Occupational Licenses) and EBIZ.MT.GOV (for Permits).
 For other services, please contact us via email at DLIBSDWEBHELP@MT.GOV or by phone (406) 841-2300.

 The Montana Department of Labor and Industry has implemented interstate licensure registration for out of state licensees in response to COVID-19.
 Licensed professionals from out of state can register in Montana to work for a defined period of time.

-Click here for information regarding Interstate Licensure Registration
+Click here for information regarding the COVID-19 Emergency Healthcare Registration

 Welcome to the Montana Board of Medical Examiners

 Mission Statement: The mission of the Board of Medical Examiners is to protect the health, safety and well being of Montana citizens through the licensing of competent health professionals and by the regulation of the related practices to promote the delivery of quality health care.